Freguglia/ggfocus/README.md

 -   **p**: a ggplot.
--   **var**: the factor variable that you want to specify levels to focus (note that this can be a numeric variable that represents a factor, i.e., you gave an integer number to each 'level', like an integer ID or a character variable).
+-   **var**: the factor variable that you want to specify levels to focus (note that this can be a numeric variable that represents a factor, i.e., you gave an integer number to each ‘level’, like an integer ID or a character variable).
 -   **focus\_levels**: a vector of levels (either character or numeric) to highlight.